siriusctrl/UniPublic/ML/week4.md

 - Pros
   - Simple
   - Can handle arbitrarily many classes
-  - incremental (can add extra data to the classifier on the fly)
+  - Incremental (can add extra data to the classifier on the fly)
 - Weaknesses
   - Need
-    - a useful distance function
+    - A useful distance function
     - An averaging function for combining the labels of multiple training examples
   - Expensive
     - In terms of index accesses